GeorgDangl/angular-material-shared/README.md

 The `dangl-header` component can display a common header in all Dangl**IT** apps.
 It additionally supports to display an information if it is in a preview environment.
 The header supports right-aligned content via a projected `ng-content`.

 You can optionally specify the logo initials by setting `logoInitials="GD"`.
 They default to `GD`.
 You can disable the logo by setting `[logoInitials]="null"`.

+#### Header Logo

+By setting the `iconUrl` value on the `dangl-header`, you can optionally specify an image to be displayed in the header.

 ### Footer